Thursday, May 21, 2015

 This argument depends on two initial hypotheses: points 1 and 2.
 If it were impossible to artificially synthesize living human beings from inert matter, or if it were not possible to build artificial intelligences equivalent to us, the whole argument would fall to the ground.
 It is true that the results do not depend on whether it would take us precisely 100 years to achieve these objectives.
 If 1000, 2000 10,000 years, or even more were required, the results would be the same.
 The problem is that at least one of those points, 1 and 2, may be unattainable.

-In his book, Barrow and Tipler predicted that the first complete living cell would be synthesized in the laboratory in about 30 years, i.e. by 2015.
+In their book, Barrow and Tipler predicted that the first complete living cell would be synthesized in the laboratory in about 30 years, i.e. by 2015.
 This prediction has not been fulfilled.
 As for artificial intelligence, since 1958 it has been considered imminent several times, but all these predictions have failed.
 As a result, 30 years after the publication of the book by Barrow and Tipler, we still cannot confirm their assumptions.

 Thematic thread on Life in other Worlds: Preceding Next